MASILab/PreQual/README.md

 **--num\_threads N**

 A positive integer indicating the number of threads to use when running portions of the pipeline that can be multithreaded (i.e. MRTrix3, ANTs, and FSL’s eddy without GPU acceleration).
 Please note that at the time of writing, **FSL's topup cannot be parallelized**, and that the runtime of topup can increase dramatically as more b0 volumes are included.
+See `--topup_first_b0s_only` for more information.

 Note: Due to resource concerns, special permission needed to multi-thread on XNAT.